Skip to Content

 Professional Treatment Options

-If subterranean termites are found, treatment is necessary to eliminate the colony and protect the home.
+If subterranean termites are found, treatment is necessary to eliminate colony activity and protect the structure.
+Common professional approaches include:

 Liquid Termite Treatments